emils2992/Apexleague/replit.md

 - June 20, 2025.
 Enhanced `.top` command with detailed role statistics and pagination functionality
 - June 20, 2025.
 Integrated custom Discord emojis throughout all registration messages, commands, and role displays
 - June 20, 2025.
 Updated join notification format to use quote-style messages with custom emojis and Discord timestamps
+- June 20, 2025.
+Updated all emoji references to use animated versions for enhanced visual effects

 ## User Preferences